ACCESS-NRI/access-hive.org.au/docs/models/configurations/access-om.md

 - 0.25° or 25km horizontal resolution, 75 vertical levels.

-For each resolution there are **two options of JRA55-do atmospheric forcing**:
+For the above resolution there is **one option of JRA55-do atmospheric forcing**:

 - Repeat Year Forcing (RYF): repeated 1 May 1990 - 30 April 1991 forcing
-- Inter-Annual Forcing (IAF): 1958-2018 forcing

 Each configuration also has an optional biogeochemical (BGC) configuration that uses the [Biogeochemistry Ocean component](/models/model_components/bgc_ocean), if required.
 !!! warning